lu7did/ADX-rp2040/src/RDX-rp2040/README.md

 * 	Waterfall.
 	This area will show a waterfall representation of the passband updated every second.
 * 	Footer.
 	This area will show configuration information such as firmware level, callsign, grid locator, time and IP address.
+The time reflects the actual internal clock, either if it is synchronized by some means or not.
+A timezone correction is applied if defined.
+The IP address shows the assignment made by the local AP thru
+	DHCP or "Disconnected" if not connected.

 ```